crispab/agile-games/Learning.md

 What is it about specification vs test?
 A specification describes functions in the system.
 It will only be what's interesting from a business rules perspective.
-So everything in it must be fulfilled by the system but it is only a subset of it.
+So everything in it must be fulfilled by the system, but it is only a subset of it.

-For example, the specification talks about players having names but it does not state how these names are given.
+For example, the specification talks about players having names, but it does not state how these names are given.
 That may be left open or be described later versions of the specification.

 It does not talk about what users see on screen.
-That is design but we are not testing here and user experience is not achieved by writing something in Gherkin.
+We are not testing, so we do not look for things coming up correctly on screen.
+User experience is not achieved by writing something in Gherkin.

 While working with Cucumber, I learned that there are reporting tools but the output from them are the result of running a suite.
-That is a mindset of testing and I was more interested in specification as said.
+That is a mindset of testing, and I was more interested in specification as said.

-Being readable is a main concern so I first tried printing from the development environment, then copy and paste into Word but was not happy.
+Being readable is a main concern, so I first tried printing from the development environment, then copy and paste into Word but was not happy.
 I ended up writing an extremely simple Gherkin parser that outputs HTML which Word can easily digest.
 Takes all the specification